CIDS-484-Spring-2026/CLUEper/README.md

 FOLDER STRUCTURE
 ________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________
 Milestone 1
-TBD… Every page so far has its own file, like "progress bar," which is being reused.
+TBD… Every page so far has its own file, like "progress bar," which is used more than once.
+I would like to overhaul the file structure and add some folders.

 Milestone 2 update:
 CLUEper